octoenergy/terraform-cloud-client/README.md

-# terraform-enterprise-client
+# Terraform Enterprise Client

-A client for HashiCorp Terraform Enterprise
+An API client for HashiCorp's Terraform Enterprise